-When the middle back is investigate with MRI or CT scanning it is uncommon to find anything that could be considered a cause for a patient’s pain.
-For this reason spinal surgery to the middle back is seldom appropriate.
+When the middle back is investigated with MRI or CT scanning it is uncommon to find anything that could be considered a cause for a patient’s pain.
+For this reason, spinal surgery to the middle back is seldom appropriate.

 Who Gets Middle Back Pain?

 Middle back pain may be more common in children and young people, and in adults in people with other musculoskeletal problems also.
 In younger people risk factors may be poor school chairs, carrying backpacks, particular sports and being female.